 As I grew older, my WDW obsession sometimes even eclipsed my love of Star Wars.
 By 1980 it was a dead heat when, in fifth grade, I was lucky enough to attend a test run of the Wonders of WDW program and see some of the Magic Kingdom's backstage areas.
 Immediately afterward I wrote to WDW about the possibility of a future job.
 They sent me a handout outlining how one is "cast for a role in the WDW show."
 I flaunted that in front of Brian, who had only ever received mail from Ranger Rick, and he expressed enthusiasm at the prospect of one day being a costumed character.
 Unfortunately he said that in front of our father, who vehemently proclaimed no son of his was going to dress up like a "damned chipmunk" for a living.
 This upset Brian but they later reconciled and Dad made up for his condescension by taking us - reluctantly - to EPCOT Center on opening day, where he informed us (and a displeased local radio host) that the park bore no resemblance to Walt Disney's original plans for a city of the future.**

-Three years later I thought I was way too punk rock to get a job at WDW.
+Three years later I thought I was way too goth to get a job at WDW.
 My first girlfriend, however, worked at Mickey's Mart in Tomorrowland and suggested her employer as a way of me not being broke.
 By late 1985 I was a Foods Host at the Magic Kingdom's Columbia Harbour House.
 It was a revelatory experience.
-Lots of childhood questions about how the place worked were answered in a matter of days and the business of approaching the park from the tunnels was well worth enduring its rancid smells.
+Lots of childhood questions about how the place worked were answered in a matter of days and being able to approach the park from the tunnels was well worth enduring its rancid smells.
 Better yet, the opportunity to access off-limits stuff - like If You Had Wings film projector platforms and rainy Tiki Room picture windows - was insanely good fun.